TIBCOSoftware/tci-flogo/samples/app-dev/Mapping-Arrays/LoopIndex/readme.md

 ## Understanding the configuration

-1. The first mapper activity has in the flow has the integer primitive array.
+1. The first mapper activity in the flow has the integer primitive array.

 2. The second mapper activity has the mapping of Object array to primitive array using array.foreach().
 ![Mapper Activity](../../import-screenshots/LoopIndex/ObjArray.png)